 Can you apply these strengths to your current problem?

 Sadie was a single mother without a college degree.
 She needed her job but was overwhelmed by the politics going on in the office.
 She felt overlooked, unfairly treated and underpaid.

 Sadie decided her strengths were persistence, creativity and diplomacy.
 She remembered a “sparkling event” in high school when she successfully raised funds for a local charity overcoming similar obstacles and other difficult personalities.

 Sadie rallied herself professionally by rebounding from rebuffs with charm, consistently offering creative suggestions and refusing to become discouraged.
 Sadie eventually got the promotions she was seeking.

 Try telling yourself: “It isn’t a problem, it is a locked door.
-But I have the key, if I will patiently work to find the key on my ring that fits the lock.“ Then click your ruby red heels three times, metaphorically speaking, and get to work.
+But I have the key, if I will patiently work to find the key on my ring that fits the lock.“ Then click your ruby red heels three times and get to work.